devclub-iitd/pantomath/README.md

 1. Start the app as described in next section.
 2. Head over to http://pantomath/admin (in your browser)
 3. Update all the databases from http://pantomath/admin/db
-3. Generate API key for your app from http://pantomath/admin/keys by entering the `<admin_secret>`, selecting the APIs needed, and a name for your application.
+4. Generate API key for your app from http://pantomath/admin/genkeys by entering the `<admin_secret>`, selecting the APIs needed, and a name for your application.
+5. To list all registered API keys for your app, head over to http://pantomath/admin/keys

 ## Running
 ```